 Port Townsend is on the Quimper Peninsula in Jefferson County across from Fort Casey outside of Coupeville on Whidbey Island.
-Port Townsend is a quaint Victorian town with historical victorian architecture and lots of brick and old school lanterns downtown.
-Port Townsend is on the northern end of the Olympic Peninsula, a small Victorian town .
-From Port Townsend bay there are phenomenal views of the islands, Cascade Range, and Mount Rainier.
+Port Townsend is a quaint Victorian town with historical Victorian architecture and lots of old-school brick and lantern-lined streets.
+It is a small Victorian town on the northern end of the Olympic Peninsula, while it may be small, there is plenty of things to do in Port Townsend.

 Fort Worden State Park & Point Wilson Lighthouse

-Fort Worden is a huge state park on the tip peninsula of the island.
-There are the best beaches in the town here in the park between North Beach and Fort Worden State Park Beach, there are miles of sand and shoreline to enjoy.
+Fort Worden is a huge state park on the tip of the peninsula.
+It has the best beaches in the area between North Beach and Fort Worden State Park Beach, there are miles of sand and shoreline to enjoy.
 There is beautiful beach camping here in the state park as well as great access for kayaking and whale watching.
-There are forested hiking trails and two batteries to explore with all historical grounds left from the war.
+The forested hiking trails and two batteries are great for exploring with the preserved historical grounds left from the war.
 There is an old chapel as well as Alexander’s Castle a 19th century building in the park.

 Better Living Through Coffee

-This boutique is handmade goods, vintage clothing, beautiful home decor, coffee table books, and the cutest trendy kids clothes and decor section as well.
-This store is the coolest shop in Port Townsend and is one of my favorite shops in this whole area in WA.
-They have beautiful ceramic cups and bowls by local artists, baskets and throw pillows, candles and oils and skin care salves that are all natural ingredients.
+This boutique sells handmade goods, vintage clothing, beautiful home decor, coffee table books, and the cutest trendy kids clothes and decor.
+It’s by far one of the coolest stores in Port Townsend and is one of my favorite shops in all of WA.
+They have beautiful ceramic cups and bowls by local artists, baskets, throw pillows, candles, oils, and skin care salves that are made with all natural ingredients.
 They have decorative wall art such as macrame as well as cool graphic t-shirts and beautiful modern jewelry.
 Their instagram is @thujastore to check out their products.